User-friendly introduction to PAC-Bayes bounds: Two Types of PAC Bounds, Organization of these Notes

 It is important to make a distinction between two types of PAC bounds.

 Theorem~\ref{thm:erm} is usually refered to as an {\it empirical bound}.
 It means that, for any $\theta$, $R(\theta)$ is upper bounded by an empirical quantity, that is, by something that we can compute when we observe the data.
-This allows to define the ERM as the minimizer of this bound.
+This allows to study the ERM as the minimizer of this bound.
 It also provides a numerical certificate of the generalization error of the ERM.
 You will really end up with something like

 However, a numerical certificate on the generalization error does not tell you one thing.
 Can this $0.12$ be improved using a larger sample size?
 Or is it the best that can be done with our set of predictors?
-The right tools to answer these questions are oracle PAC bounds.
+The right tools to answer these questions are excess risk bounds, also known as oracle PAC bounds.
 In these bounds, you have a control of the form